-Three experts will be used to assess each aspect.
+A minimum of three experts will be used to judge each aspect.
 Unless otherwise stated only the maximum mark or zero will be awarded.
-Where they are used, the benchmarks for awarding partial marks will be clearly defined within the Aspect.
+Where they are used, partial marks will be clearly defined within the Aspect.

-4.8 THE USE OF MEASUREMENT AND JUDGEMENT
+4.7 THE USE OF OBJECTIVE AND SUBJECTIVE ASSESSMENT